 - Crunching sounds: If you hear cracking sounds while you walk across the floor, it may result from the wood starting to give way.

-- Sagging floors: As the termites whittle away at the floor joists, gaps may form between the baseboard and floor.
+- Sagging floors: As the termites whittle away at the floor joists, gaps may form between the baseboard and the floor.

 You may not see termites, but if evidence of damage appears, take quick action and immediately get drywood termite control in Honolulu by Pest Tech Hawaii.